 Another recommendation by stakeholders from the CSA included diversion services as an alternative to detention in the Juvenile Hall.
-On July 1, 2019, the Probation Department was awarded the Youth

-Reinvestment Grant, which focused on a diversion program for juvenile justice youth.
+On July 1, 2019, the Probation Department was awarded the Youth Reinvestment Grant, which focused on a diversion program for juvenile justice youth.
 The Yolo County Probation Department, in collaboration with the Yolo Conflict Resolution Center, a community-based provider, began a restorative justice diversion program.
-As of December 2020, the Probation Department has referred 51 youth for diversion to the Yolo Conflict Resolution Center.
+As of December 2021, the Probation Department has referred a total of 84 youth for diversion to the Yolo Conflict Resolution Center since the inception of the Restorative Justice program under the Youth Reinvestment Grant.